 The travel industry was one of the first to create editorial content to answer specific questions that would-be buyers might ask before they decide on an operator and embark on their trips.

-Innovative travel marketers were some of the first to recognise the value of storytelling and using creative copywriting techniques along with stunning imagery to entice users and ultimately sell travel products.
+Innovative travel marketers were some of the first to recognize the value of storytelling and using creative copywriting techniques along with stunning imagery to entice users and ultimately sell travel products.

 Booking.com uses inspirational content to engage with users –aligning user segments with interests and activities with content such as “the world’s top volcanoes” for the adventurous or “a taste of Tuscan cuisine” for food lovers.
 This is a good way to reach consumers during these early stages of their holiday research and allows them to capitalize on the long tail which is becoming even more important as consumers independently research their trips online and visit a huge range of sites before arriving at a decision.